GinoKarro/GameServers/README.md

 # Tusk Game Menu Starter

-Simply run :
+Simply run this command using Powershell :

-Powershell :

     // This Starts the menu launcher.
     ./#MenuStarter.ps1